-Right now Susie’s grandson is deciding whether to stay in a job he doesn’t like very well for a little while longer or not.
+Awhile ago, Susie’s grandson was deciding whether to stay in a job he doesn’t like very well for a little while longer or not.

-A friend of ours is considering whether to sell her house where she’s lived for over 20 years to downsize or stay where she is.
+A friend of ours has been considering whether to sell her house where she’s lived for over 20 years to downsize or stay where she is.

 Another person we know is searching for the right answer of whether to stay in a relationship or let it go.

 The truth is that new beginnings and also endings are a normal part of life–even though they can both be uncomfortable as you step into the unknown.

 When you’re faced with an inner nudging to move on but you’re undecided about taking that step, what do you do?

 Here are 3 tips to help you go through making the decision to walk away or stay with certainty and grace rather than stress, anger and fear…

 1. Don’t buy into the fearful stories or make decisions from an emotionally overwhelmed place